gizemdogafiliz/aerial-tactile-sim/README.md

 ### Rectangular ridge frame on wall (Phase 3 preparation)

-Phase 2 used a flat wall -- the contact sensor works but every touch point looks the same.
+Phase 2 used a flat wall where the contact sensor works but every touch point looks the same.
 For tactile edge following, the wall needs a **3D geometric feature** that the sensor can detect and the CNN can learn to localize.